 Infringement notices

-Infringement notices, or on-the-spot fines, are an important part of Victoria's law enforcement system.
+Infringement notices are an important part of Victoria's law enforcement system.

-Infringement notices enable certain offences to be dealt with without a court appearance.
-These offences include:
+Issuing an infringement notice enables certain offences to be addressed without a court appearance.

 Infringements relating to the Road Safety Camera Program may involve speeding, traffic light, registration and other road safety offences.